-Your computer includes a PC Card slot.
+Your computer includes one or two PC Card slots (depending on your model).
 PC Cards allow you to connect portable external devices.
+Please see your printed Specifications sheet to see if your computer has one or two PC Card slots.

 You do not need to shut down your computer when inserting a PC Card.